MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/walkthrough-write-your-first-client-script.md

 The first step is to identify the business issue you are trying to address using client scripting.
 Once you have identified it, you need to write your JavaScript code containing the custom business logic that addresses your business issue.

-Dynamics 365 Customer Engagement does not provide a JavaScript editor.
+model-driven apps does not provide a JavaScript editor.
 So, you can use an external authoring tool that provides features to specifically support editing JavaScript files, such as [Notepad++](https://notepad-plus-plus.org/), [Visual Studio Code](https://code.visualstudio.com/docs/languages/javascript), or [Microsoft Visual Studio](https://docs.microsoft.com/en-us/scripting/javascript/).

 You can review the complete sample code used in the walkthrough later in this topic.